Table of Contents

 A security team is built to make informed decisions, analyze actionable threats, and respond to them.
 It is not meant to sift through heaps of data, perform repetitive tasks, and get alert fatigue.
 This is where threat intelligence lifecycle automation comes into play.
-It automates data collection, integrates it with your existing tools and solutions, extracts unstructured data from disparate sources, and then finds patterns by providing context on IOCs and TTPs of threat actors.
+It automates data collection, integrates it with your existing tools and solutions, extracts unstructured data from disparate sources, and then finds patterns by providing context on indicators of compromise (IOCs) and TTPs of threat actors.
 The entire threat intelligence lifecycle allows security teams to analyze IOCs, helping them understand the attack and defend their network or systems from similar attacks in the future.

 Vulnerability management is a consistent use case of good cybersecurity practice that proactively diminishes organizational risks.
-However, when faced with an ever-evolving critical mass of threats, vulnerability management can create substantial pressure on SOC teams.
+However, when faced with an ever-evolving critical mass of threats, vulnerability management can create substantial pressure on security SOC teams.
 The challenge does not merely come from the need to detect the presence of vulnerabilities, but also the need to devise a scalable decision-making process that precisely emphasizes which vulnerability to patch first with finite resources.
-This capability is enabled by threat intelligence platforms.
+This capability is enabled by best threat intelligence platforms.
 Security analysts use threat intelligence to identify critical vulnerabilities and establish optimal mitigation strategies.

 SOC teams can create rules or signatures for IOCs that design alerts in SIEMs, IDS/IPS, and endpoint protection products.
 While individual signatures are low in context, when contextually connected with threat indicators, intrusion phases, and other amplifying data, signatures enable detecting the true priority of an alert and assist in response actions.
-TIP puts signatures in context, hence, speeding responses and minimizing alert confusion.
+TIP security puts signatures in context, hence, speeding responses and minimizing alert confusion.

 IOC Enrichment and Incident Response

-A TIP is capable of enriching indicators in a variety of ways, including in the form of domain, file, and IP reputation; geographic mapping; threat type, Whois information for domain indicators, and known past activities.
+TIP security is capable of enriching indicators in a variety of ways, including in the form of domain, file, and IP reputation; geographic mapping; threat type, Whois information for domain indicators, and known past activities.
 A TIP also adds an organization’s own context to threat intelligence in the form of confidence scoring, recommended courses of action, and phases of intrusion, among other enrichments.
-Threat intelligence can assist SOC analysts in assessing alerts by reducing false positives, enriching alerts with context, and helping inform where to look for an ongoing intrusion and effectively prioritize a response.
+Threat intelligence can assist security SOC analysts in assessing alerts by reducing false positives, enriching alerts with context, and helping inform where to look for an ongoing intrusion and effectively prioritize a response.
 An advanced TIP when integrated with endpoint detection solutions can rapidly identify and scope an intrusion.
 It can display ROI on feeds, mitigations, and personnel activities.